How Much Should You Be Paying Your Marketing Agency?

 - Hourly Rate – Agencies offer a set rate per hour of work which allows you to stick to your budget by capping your hours.
 The other option is to give the agency latitude to work as long as it needs to get the job done.
 The downside with an hourly rate is that it’s usually not as attractive price-wise as other pricing models.

 - Commission-Based Compensation – In this model, agencies work with a fixed percentage of the client’s media spend, which usually comes out to around 15 percent of the total spend.
 This compensation model is growing in popularity and may soon become the most popular payment structure.

-- Retainer-Based Model – Here agencies charges a flat rate for work done either monthly, quarterly or annually, and is based on the work expected to be done during the payment period.
+- Retainer-Based Model – Here marketing agencies charge a flat rate for work done either monthly, quarterly, or annually, and is based on the work expected to be done during the payment period.

 - Performance Model – Price is set based on the potential value the campaign can bring to the client.
 For example, the agency may be paid a percentage of each sale generated from the campaign or may receive bonuses for hitting certain milestones.

 - Hybrid – Hybrid models combine two or more payment structures agreed upon by the agency and the client.
 In this model, there is more flexibility all around, and you can mix and match.
 For example, you may decide to pay a monthly retainer for inbound work but apply a performance model for your PPC campaigns.
 Pay for extra marketing operations work on a per-hour basis.

 As you think through the different models, you’ll also need to consider which billing option is going to best work for you…..which brings us to the question of the hour.